UCL-CCS/EasyVVUQ/docs/hier_sparse_grid_tutorial.rst

                                        quadrature_rule="C", sparse=True,
                                        growth=True)

-Here :code:`"C"` stands for the Clenshar Curtis rule, which can be made nested by turning on the :code:`growth` flag.
+Here :code:`"C"` stands for the Clenshaw Curtis rule, which can be made nested by turning on the :code:`growth` flag.
 You can also select other quadrature rules, e.g. the standard Gaussian option (:code:`"G"`).
-Not all rules can be made nested though, see the Chaospy documentation for more information.
+Not all rules can be made nested though, see the Chaospy `documentation <https://chaospy.readthedocs.io/en/master/quadrature.html>`_ for a list of all quadrature rules and their properties.

 The rest of the Campaign proceed exactly as it would in the non-sparse case.
 The only exception is in the case of a nested rule, in which case the sampling plan can be isotropically refined.
 This is done with the following command::